slavikyad/hxScout/README.md

 Status
 ------

-Oct 8, 2014: Pre-alpha proof of concept - there is a socket server and AMF reader proof of concept.
+Pre-alpha proof of concept - there is a socket server and AMF reader proof of concept.
 It currently only tracks frame durations, and doesn't do it quite correctly, but it's on the right track.